YLu-1258/verl-articulation/CONTRIBUTING.md

 ## Thank You

-We appreciate your contributions to verl.
+We appreciate your contributions to verl_articulation.
 Your efforts help make the project stronger and more user-friendly.
 Happy coding!